PdxCodeGuild/class_mountain_goat/0 General/07 - Programming.md

 | testing | ensuring the application meets the original requirements |
 | deployment | creating a production environment for end-users to access |
 | maintenance | debugging, adding extensions |

-### Agile & Scrum

-Agile software development involves taking a project in chunks and completing those over shorter 2-week sprints.
-This provides the customer with something tangible, involves them in the process, and can be adaptive to changing requirements.
-It also emphasizes face-to-face interaction, pair programming, and the quality of code.
-Scrum is a particular methodology and comes with specific practices, such as daily stand-up meetings, a task board.